Almost uniform domains and Poincar\'e inequalities: General Poincar e results

-In the case that they cover $E^\pm_k$, we obtain the same estimate by covering $E^\pm_k$ directly.
-Also, if $r_w > r_02^{-3}$, then the claim follows easily from doubling and using a single ball.
+If instead $r_w > r_02^{-3}$ for some $w$, then the claim follows easily from doubling and using a single ball.
 By applying Maz'ya's trick, i.e.\ applying the above argument with the truncated function